-• Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method.
+- Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method.
 Certain S corporations that are not closely held may have to file Form 8866.
 Form 8866 is used to figure the interest due or to be refunded under the look-back method of section 167(g)(2) for certain property placed in service after September 13, 1995, and depreciated under the income forecast method.
-Closely held corporations should see the instructions on page 26 for line 23, item 17, of Schedule K-1 for details on the Form 8866 information they must provide to their shareholders.
+Closely held corporations should see the instructions on page 26 for line 23, item 17, of Schedule K-1 for details on the Form 8866 information they must provide to their shareholders. - Form 8873, Extraterritorial Income Exclusion.
+Use this form to report the amount of extraterritorial income excluded from the corporation's gross income for the tax year.